-While living in the “white city” for an entire month, we got the chance to check out some of the best restaurants in Merida Mexico.
-Armed with a notepad of recommendations and an endless array of restaurants to try, we set out on a mission to explore Yucatecan cuisine.
-It was a fun challenge to discover the best restaurants in Merida, Mexico.
+We’ve been popping into the “white city” regularly during the past five years and have had a chance to check out many of the best restaurants in Merida, Mexico.
+Armed with a notepad of recommendations and an endless array of restaurants to try, we have set out on a mission to explore all the delicious Yucatan cuisine this capital city has to offer.
+It’s been a tasty challenge to discover the best restaurants in Merida, Mexico.

 The following Merida restaurant reviews and recommendations are simply based on our personal opinions.
-We’re not chefs but have been eating our way around the world over the past two years.
+We’re not chefs but have been eating our way around the world over the past five years.
 So we’d like to think that we know a good dish when we taste it.
 Yet we tend to put a heavy emphasis on the value.
-We love a good deal almost as much as good food, so you’ll see this is reflected in our reviews.
+We love a good deal almost as much as good food, so you’ll see this clearly reflected throughout our Merida restaurant reviews.

-We tend to gravitate more towards the local cuisine rather than international restaurants.
-Hence most all of these restaurant recommendations in Merida reflect Yucatecan or other regional Mexican cuisine.
+We gravitate towards local cuisine rather than international restaurants, as we like to taste the flavors of the regions we travel to right on their home turf.
+Hence most all of these restaurant recommendations in Merida reflect Yucatan and other Mexican cuisine.
 We scoured the city in search of the best cochinita pibil in Merida rather than finding a great Thai restaurant or burger joint.
-Having been based in Merida Centro, most of our restaurant recommendations are within walking distance of the center of town.

 So what are the best restaurants in Merida?
 It was difficult to whittle down a selection of our favorites.
-But here is our top picks!
+But here are our top picks!

-Best Cheap Eats & Street Food in Merida:
+Best Cheap Eats, Street Food & Snacks in Merida:

-📍Location: The closest Wayan’e location to Merida Centro is on the corner of Calle 59 & Ave 1o de Mayo (AKA Calle 46)
+📍Location: The closest Wayan’e location to Merida Centro is about a 15-minute walk east of Plaza Grande, on the corner of Calle 59 & Ave 1o de Mayo (AKA Calle 46)

 Turkey Tacos & Sopa de Lima in Parque Santiago

-Around lunchtime in Parque Santiago, you’ll find many food stalls set up.
-You’ll notice many of them have big juicy roasted turkeys behind the counter.
-Order a few turkey tacos and they’ll carve the turkey fresh off the bird.
+Most of Parque Santiago’s food stalls have big juicy roasted turkeys behind the counter.
+Order a few turkey tacos (tacos de pavo) and they’ll carve the turkey fresh off the bird.
 It’s a cheap and delicious lunch with locals in a lovely setting away from Merida’s busier tourist hot spots.

 Lucas de Galvez Market in Merida